Franz Dörr: War on the Arctic Front

 On 29 December 1941, Ergänzungsjagdgruppe 3 received the order from the Oberkommando der Luftwaffe (OKL) that it would be detached from JG 3 on 31 December and was renamed to 7.
 Staffel (7th squadron) of Jagdgeschwader 5 (JG 5—5th Fighter Wing) and subordinated as an autonomous Staffel to Jagdfliegerführer Norwegen.
 On 24 April, 7.
 Staffel arrived in Pechenga, also referred to as Petsamo, where it was subordinated to III.
 Gruppe (3rd group) of JG 5 under the command of Hauptmann (Captain) Günther Scholz.
 On 9 May 1942, 7.
-Staffel took at 18:00 to patrol the front along the Zapadnaya Litsa River.
+Staffel took off at 18:00 to patrol the front along the Zapadnaya Litsa River.
 Approximately 25 km east of Pechenga, the flight encountered eight Hawker Hurricane and six Curtiss P-40 Kittyhawk fighters flying at low altitude.
 In this engagement, the Germans claimed two Hurricanes shot down, including one by Dörr.
 According to Soviet records, only one Hurricane was lost, its pilot Senior Lieutenant Lewtschuk from 197 IAP (197th Fighter Aviation Regiment—Istrebitelny Aviatsionny Polk) bailed out.
 On 15 May on a fighter escort mission to Murmansk, Dörr claimed his second aerial victory when he shot down a Hurricane.
-On 19 July, Dörr again participated on a fighter escort mission for seven Junkers Ju 87 dive bombers and five Junkers Ju 88 bombers attacking Murmansk.
+On 19 July, Dörr again participated in a fighter escort mission for seven Junkers Ju 87 dive bombers and five Junkers Ju 88 bombers attacking Murmansk.
 The flight was intercepted by Yakovlev Yak-1 fighters from 20 IAP (20th Fighter Aviation Regiment).
 These were the first Yak-1 fighters to appear in this theatre of operations.
 In the resulting aerial combat, Dörr claimed one of the fighters shot down, which he had identified as a Curtiss P-40 Warhawk.

 On 12 July 1943, Dörr lost his Messerschmitt Bf 109 G-2 (Werknummer 13600—factory number) over sea, officially due to engine trouble.
 Mombeek speculates that in fact the aircraft was lost in a mid-air collision with another Bf 109 G-2 piloted by Unteroffizier Richard Steinbach.
 Both pilots bailed out 12 km south of Vardø and were picked up by a Räumboot and then flown in a Dornier Do 24 to a hospital at Vardø.
 Shortly after, Dörr was awarded the Iron Cross 2nd Class (Eisernes Kreuz zweiter Klasse) and the Iron Cross 1st Class (Eisernes Kreuz erster Klasse) following his eighth victory claimed on 23 January 1943.